LCOOOOD/Smooth-Gradient/README.md

 ## What This Library Is For

-- Render soft, film-like gradient overlays in UIKit.
+- Render soft gradient overlays in UIKit.
 - Keep API small: colors + steps + smoothing tier + direction.
 - Provide safe fallback to plain linear gradient when smoothing should not be used.